Arafat Minhas: International career

 In December 2022, Minhas was among the "three high-performing teenagers" added the Pakistani Test squad along with Mohammad Zeeshan and Basit Ali by the interim selection committee.

 In August 2023, he was named in Pakistan's squad for the 2022 Asian Games.
 On 3 October 2023, Minhas made his T20I debut for Pakistan against Hong Kong during the Asian Games.
 He hit 25 off 16 deliveries and later took 2 wickets for 19 runs, with an economy rate of 4.75.

 On 19 October 2024, playing for Pakistan Shaheens against India A during the 2024 ACC Emerging Teams Asia Cup, Minhas hit a rapid 41 off 29 deliveries with the bat but then was dismissed in a controversial umpiring decision, which some observers say impacted the outcome of the match, Pakistan losing by a mere 7 runs.

 On 5 December 2024, in the 3rd T20I of the tour of Zimbabwe, Minhas hit 22 in a low scoring game and then bowled 4 overs for 17 runs, while he took no wickets he had the best economy rate among Pakistan bowlers (4.25), in a match that Pakistan lost by 2 wickets (with 1 ball remaining.)

+On 30 May 2026, he made his One Day International (ODI) debut against Australia in the 1st match of the home series.
+With bowling figures of 5/32 in 10 overs, most of the wickets being top and middle-order batsmen, and reducing Australia to 200, he became the first spinner as well the first Pakistan bowler to take five wickets on ODI debut and was declared Player of the Match, as Pakistan won the match.
+He was later declared Player of the Series for his all-round performance in the three matches.